juju-solutions/bundle-realtime-syslog-analytics/README.md

 # Realtime Syslog Analytics

-This bundle is a 9 node cluster designed to scale out.
+This bundle is an 8 node cluster designed to scale out.
 Built around Apache Hadoop components, it contains the following units:

   * 1 NameNode (HDFS)